aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/UNDERSTANDING_CONFIGURATION.md

                 </code>
                 </pre>
                 </details>
 - **Training:**
-    - **Enable:** true or false, whether to enable 3DGS training or not.
+    - **Enable:** (boolean), whether to enable 3DGS training or not.
 Future plans will enable user to only perform SfM
     - **Maximum steps:** (integer), The maximum training steps to use while training the splat
-    - **Splat model:** splatfacto, splatfacto-big, splatfacto-w-light, nerfacto, the GS model to use for training
+    - **Splat model:** (string), splatfacto, splatfacto-mcmc, splatfacto-big, splatfacto-w-light, 3dgrt, 3dgut, nerfacto, The 3DGS model to use for training
         - Pointers:
             - **splatfacto:** a great, generalized model that is perfect to start with if you are unsure what model to choose
             - **splatfacto-big:** high quality model that should be used to output feature-rich scenes and objects.
 This will yield a larger .ply file.